 Thinking about skipping the handyman and mounting your TV on the wall solo?

-Good news: you can absolutely do it yourself — if you’re well-prepared, have the right tools, and follow the steps carefully.
-Mounting a flat-screen TV on the wall adds a sleek, modern look to any room and frees up space — no bulky stands or wobbling consoles.
+Good news: you can absolutely do it yourself - if you’re well-prepared, have the right tools, and follow the steps carefully.
+For the full walkthrough across all wall types and TV sizes, see our flagship guide on how to mount a TV.
+Mounting a flat-screen TV on the wall adds a sleek, modern look to any room and frees up space - no bulky stands or wobbling consoles.

-At Express Mounting, we’ve helped hundreds of Atlanta homeowners who first tried to DIY their installation — and while many succeeded, others needed help fixing tilted, unsafe, or damaged setups.
+At Express Mounting, we’ve helped 7,874 documented Atlanta homeowners who first tried to DIY their installation - and while many succeeded, others needed help fixing tilted, unsafe, or damaged setups.

 This guide walks you through how to safely and confidently mount a TV on the wall by yourself, including what tools to use, how to lift it without help, and when to call a pro.